Apples in Virginia

 Apple orchard in Frederick County, 2002

 Modern apples grown in Virginia (Malus domestica) evolved in Central Asia and the Caucasus region as Malus sieversii.
-They are not native to North America, and only crabapple trees are native to Virginia.
-European settlers brought different varieties to Virginia.
+In Kazakhstan, the city of Alma Ata means "full of apples."
+They are not native to North America; only crabapple trees are native to Virginia.
+Travelers on the Silk Rod between Xian and Venice brought apple seeds to Europe.
+European settlers then brought seeds of different varieties to Virginia, and genetic diversity has increased here.

 Apple trees will grow on slopes not suitable for crops such as corn and wheat.
 The Blue Ridge and the Shenandoah Valley in Virginia was the largest apple-growing region in the United States in the early 1800's.